Died aged c. 88

 Near this spot on August 15th 1790 Rev. John Wesley M.A. then in his eighty-eighth year and on the last of his fourteen visits to the town preached to the people of Haverfordwest.
 His text was, "The Kingdom of God is at hand; repent ye, and believe the Gospel".
 Mark,1.15.

-Haverfordwest Library, Dew Street, Haverfordwest, United Kingdom where he preached near (1789)
+Haverfordwest Library, Dew Street, Haverfordwest, United Kingdom where they preached near (1790)

 "Epworth Villa" 14 Gloucester Street Reverend John Wesley, AM preached here on 6 September 1776 thereby making it the first Methodist meeting house in Weymouth (Melcombe Regis)